Not in Chronological Order

-Not In Chronological Order is the debut studio album by American singer-songwriter Julia Michaels, released on April 30, 2021 by Republic Records.
-The album's subject matter centers on themes as love, self reflection and ideal womanhood.
+Not In Chronological Order is the debut studio album by American singer-songwriter Julia Michaels, released on April 30, 2021, by Republic Records.
+The album's subject matter centers on themes of love, self reflection and ideal womanhood.

 Upon its release, Not in Chronological Order received generally positive reviews.
 However, the album became Michael's lowest charting release on the Billboard 200, where it reached number 183; Michaels blamed Republic's lack of promotional support for the album as the cause of its lack of success.

 Background

 Michaels released her debut single "Issues" in 2017, followed by three extended plays (EP), Nervous System (2017), Inner Monologue Part 1 and Inner Monologue Part 2 (both 2019).
 In 2020, she released the single "Lie Like This", followed by "All Your Exes" and "Love Is Weird" the following year.
 On April 9, 2021, Women's Wear Daily announced that Michaels would release her debut studio album on April 30.
 She confirmed this on April 14, along with the album's name as Not in Chronological Order and its artwork.